ambujtewari/stats306-winter2022/README.md

 This is an introductory statistical computing course based on the R programming language.
 Topics covered include data wrangling, data visualization, basics of programming in R, and basics of statistical modeling.

 - **Textbook**: We will use _R for Data Science_ by Grolemund and Wickham.
 It is available both as a printed book and as an [online resource](https://r4ds.had.co.nz/).
-- **Canvas**: You should access the Canvas class page for this course frequently.
-It will let you access important announcements, homework assignments, and exams.
+- **Canvas**: You should access the [Canvas class page](https://umich.instructure.com/courses/494634) for this course frequently.
+It will let you access important announcements, homework assignments, and exams. (requires UM login)
 - **Slack**: The slack workspace for the course is at [um-wn22-stats306.slack.com](https://um-wn22-stats306.slack.com) (requires UM login)
 - **Binder**: All lecture notebooks can be accessed by clicking the button below
 [![Binder](http://mybinder.org/badge_logo.svg)](http://mybinder.org/v2/gh/ambujtewari/stats306-winter2022/main)